Kidnap (2017 film): Plot

-Minutes later, Karla comes across a traffic jam and finds the Mustang abandoned.
-She is told by a passerby that the male driver and Frankie are now traveling on foot.
-Karla goes to a police station to report the kidnapping but, taking note of the number of missing children that are never found, decides to take matters into her own hands.
-She spots the male kidnapper in a stolen black Volvo V70 and attempts to stop the vehicle, but fails to do so, she chases him until her vehicle runs out of fuel.
-She tried to hitch a ride from a motorist, but they are blindsided by the Volvo and the good samaritan dies.
-The male kidnapper emerges from his car with a shotgun, but Karla manages to kill him by pinching his arm against the door frame of her minivan, and disabling the van's parking brake, causing the van to go downhill, offroad, while still holding on to the man's arm, after a few seconds, the minivan crashed into a tree, killing the man.
-She finds his identification card that contained his address.
-There, she calls 911 and locates Frankie in a barn with two kidnapped girls.
-She and her son run away, promising to come back later, and hide underwater after Margo appears.
-Karla pulls Margo underwater and drowns her.
+Minutes later, Karla comes across a traffic jam and finds the Mustang smashed-up and abandoned.
+She's told by other motorists that the male driver and Frankie are now traveling on foot.
+Karla goes to the police station to report the kidnapping but, taking note of the number of missing children that are never found, decides to take matters into her own hands.
+She spots the male kidnapper, named Terry in a stolen black Volvo V70 and attempts to intercept the vehicle, but fails to do so, she chases him until her vehicle runs out of fuel.
+She tried to hitch a ride from a motorist, but they are blindsided by the Volvo and the good samaritan gets killed instantly.
+Terry emerges from the car with a shotgun, but Karla manages to kill him by trapping his arm in the door of her minivan, disabling the van's parking brake which cause the van to roll downhill, while still holding on to Terry's arm.
+The minivan crashes into a tree, killing him.
+She finds his identification card that contains his address.
+There, she dials 911 and locates Frankie in a barn with two other kidnapped girls she saw pics of at the police station earlier that day.
+She and her son run off, promising to come back later, and they hide underwater after Margo and her dog appear.
+Karla pulls Margo underwater, shoots the dog, and drowns her to death.
 She returns to the barn and encounters a bearded man claiming to be a neighbor.
-She realizes he is part of the child kidnapping ring when he mentions how many children were hiding without her telling him.
-Karla knocks him out with a shovel.
-The police arrive shortly afterward, and the children are rescued.
-Karla's actions lead to the dissolution of an international child abduction ring, and she is praised as a hero.
+She realizes he is part of the child kidnapping ring when he brings up how many children were hiding and that they were girls.
+The bearded man tries to kill her, but Karla knocks him out with a shovel saying, "You took the wrong kid."
+The police arrive shortly afterward, and all the children are rescued.
+Karla's actions lead to the dissolution of an international child abduction ring, and she is praised.